Koverse/documentation/kc-docs/connectionsUserDocumentation.rst

 - From Email Address

-  + This is the email address that your Koverse Connections system will use to send notifications such as lookalike and weighted models being run.
+  + This is the email address that your Koverse Connections system will use to send notifications such as lookalike and scoring models being run.

 ---------
 Reference